jdomindev/note-taker/README.md

 ## Description
 - This project was application called Note Taker that can be used to write and save notes.
 - This app uses an Express.js back end that saves and retrieves data to a JSON file.
-- While building this app I have gained experience with routing, modularization, and the crud operations through express js.
+- While building this app I have gained experience with routing, modularization, and the crud operations through express.js.
 - This app has also introduced me to deploying on Heroku.
 ## Table of Contents
 - [Installation](#installation)